mrzaxaryan/cpp-pic/article.md

     CPP-PIC achieves complete independence from the C runtime (CRT) and standard libraries by providing fully custom implementations for essential services such as memory management, string manipulation, formatted output, and runtime initialization.
 Rather than relying on CRT startup code, CPP-PIC defines a custom entry point, enabling execution without loader-managed runtime setup.
     Interaction with Windows system functionality is performed through low-level native interfaces.
 The runtime traverses the Process Environment Block (PEB) to locate loaded modules and parses PE export tables to resolve function addresses using hash-based lookup.
 By avoiding import tables, string-based API resolution, and `GetProcAddress` calls, CPP-PIC minimizes static analysis visibility and enables execution in constrained or adversarial environments.

+I would also like to bring your attention to a challenge we faced during the project improvement phase.
+Ensuring that the shellcode entry point was placed at the very beginning of the `.text` section proved to be challenging, yet crucial for this architecture.
+After many hours of profesional googling, we discovered a solution using a linker script, which worked well under GCC.
+To achieve the same result with Clang, we used the following configuration:

+    # Merge .rdata into .text (CRITICAL for PIC)
+    /MERGE:.rdata=.text

+    # Custom entry point (no CRT)
+    /Entry:_start

+    # Function ordering (i386 only)
+    /ORDER:@orderfile.txt

 ## Windows Implementation

 CPP-PIC integrates deeply with Windows internals to provide a fully functional, standalone execution environment while maintaining position independence.